grab/cursor-talk-to-figma-mcp/readme.md

-# Cursor Talk to Figma MCP
+# Talk to Figma MCP

-This project implements a Model Context Protocol (MCP) integration between Cursor AI and Figma, allowing Cursor to communicate with Figma for reading designs and modifying them programmatically.
+This project implements a Model Context Protocol (MCP) integration between AI IDEs (Cursor AI, Trae AI) and Figma, allowing AI assistants to communicate with Figma for reading designs and modifying them programmatically.

 https://github.com/user-attachments/assets/129a14d2-ed73-470f-9a4c-2240b2a4885c